 3. If we are under grace, why not invite your neighbor to sleep with your spouse?

-Such a remark shows a profound misunderstanding of grace which is the only thing that teaches us to say “No” to ungodliness (Tit 2:12).
+Such a remark shows a profound misunderstanding of grace.
+Grace empowers us to say no to ungodliness (Tit 2:12).
 Mr. Norris wonders what stops grace folk from stealing from Walmart?
 I can honestly say I have never thought about stealing from Walmart.
 But I can see why someone who “delights in the law” may have, since one of the functions of the law is to inflame sin (Rom 7:5).

 4. The law is our tutor

-According to the article, the old covenant was characterized by precepts but the new is all about principles.
+According to the CharismaNews article, the old covenant was characterized by precepts while the new is all about principles.
 Grasp the principles behind the precepts you’ll produce the blessings.
-So be like David who meditated on the law all day long and you will be blessed.
+Be like David who meditated on the law all day long and you will be blessed.

 The law is not a tutor or teacher in the sense that we understand the word.
 It is a guardian who takes you to the real Teacher who is Jesus (Gal 3:4).
 Jesus said the Holy Spirit would guide you into all truth (John 16:13).
 If the Spirit of Christ teaches you everything you need to know, what remains for the law to teach you?